pcchamikara/jugaad-patches/README.txt

 INSTALL THE PROJECT
 ---------------------
-1 clone the project and 'composer run' in the root using cli 2 get the database "jugaad-db" from "site-database"
+1 clone the project and 'composer install' in the root using cli 2 get the database "jugaad-db" from "site-database"
 3 modify the databases details in setting.php